Sloboda (defense company)

-Sloboda (Слобода) is a Serbian ammunition and manufacturing company founded in 1948.
-Its headquarters is in Čačak, Serbia.
-With around 2,000 employees, it is one of the largest enterprises in Čačak and Moravica District.
+Sloboda (Слобода) is a Serbian defense company that manufactures ammunition.
+With around 2,000 employees, it is one of the largest employers in Moravica District.

 History

-Sloboda was established on 12 October 1948 by the Yugoslav government.
-In Tito's Yugoslavia, it was one of the largest enterprises in the country, having around 7,000 employees.
+Sloboda was established in 1948 by the Yugoslav government.
+In Socialist Yugoslavia, it was one of the largest companies in the country, with around 7,000 employees.
 It manufactured a variety of products, for military use and for home appliances.
 The production was greatly reduced during the 1990s breakup of Yugoslavia, when Western countries imposed sanctions on Serbia and Montenegro.
 During the 1999 NATO bombing of Yugoslavia, the company's facilities were several times bombed.

-In 2016, one of its destroyed facilities was reconstructed and put into operation.
+From 2010 to 2017, 30 million euros has been invested in company's facilities.
+By 2016, destroyed facilities were largely reconstructed and put into operation.
 In November 2017, former prominent company's subsidiary "Sloboda aparati" (home appliances), finally transferred its facilities to Sloboda Čačak (military ammunition).
 During 2017, the Government of Serbia invested two million euros in company's modernization, for the needs of defense industry.
-From 2010 to 2017, 30 million euros has been invested in company's facility.
-As of 2017, the company has around 2,300 employees and new contracts worth 150 million euros.
-In May 2018, the Serbian Minister of Defence announced further investments over the next three years.
+As of 2017, the company has contracts worth 150 million euros.
+In 2018, the Serbian Minister of Defence announced further investments over the next three years.

-In 2018, the company celebrated its 70-year anniversary.

 Products

-Sloboda manufactures different types of ammunition and RPG-s.
+Sloboda manufactures different types of ammunition and RPGs: